Cynosaurus: Tooth

-Procynosuchus delaharpeae and Dvinia prima are more basal to Cynosaurus and have 5 or more upper and 4 or more lower incisors while most Cynodonts have 4 upper and 3 lower incisors (Botha-Brink et al., 2007).
-Progalesaurus is also basal to Cynosaurus and they have a strong longitudinal grooves or striations on their canines (Van den Brandt et al., 2018).
-Galesaurus who are more derived than Cynosaurus have an incomplete bony second palatine processes posteriorly (Van den Brandt et al., 2018).
+Procynosuchus delaharpeae and Dvinia prima are more basal to Cynosaurus and have 5 or more upper and 4 or more lower incisors while most Cynodonts have 4 upper and 3 lower incisors.
+Progalesaurus is also basal to Cynosaurus and they have a strong longitudinal grooves or striations on their canines.
+Galesaurus who are more derived than Cynosaurus have an incomplete bony second palatine processes posteriorly.

+Tooth replacement in C. suppostus was characterised by a cessation of canine replacement upon reaching adulthood, similar to Galesaurus and unlike Thrinaxodon; replacement canines erupted mesially to the functional canine in the maxilla and distally to the functional canine in the mandible.
+Incisors were replaced in an alternating fashion.
+The eruption of the third maxillary postcanine coincided with the exfoliation of the last first maxillary postcanine.